Code4Community/brutus-ball/ReferenceSheet.md

         - Keeps a limitation that you need to shoot at least every fifth iteration or something like that
 - Make the game more customizable
 - Make skins for the game
     - Tanks, Snowballs, Football, etc.
+- Distinguish Player 1, Player 2 graphically so they don't look very different
+    - Don't be racist though y'all

 ## Interface Work

 - Make the game look better